 “Use it or lose it” isn’t just a marketing slogan.
 It’s how our bodies work.
-And using our muscles more often is tied to mental and emotional health.
+And using our muscles more often is tied to better mental and emotional health.
 Have you noticed this?
 What’s amazing is that a lot of activities we do in everyday life help us in so many other ways!

 Why Muscles are “Use or Lose”